 The game variety at bgo Bingo is good.
-At first glance they only have 90 ball and 75 ball bingo, but there are some extras within those such as a 5-line bingo and Deal or No Deal Bingo which has a special bonus round.
-There’s also a fun Who Wants to Be a Millionaire room, with extra ways to win based on the famous TV show.
+At first glance they only have 90 ball and 75 ball bingo, but there are some extras within those such as a 5-line bingo and Age of Gods Bingo which has a special bonus round.
+There’s also a fun Rainbow Riches room, with extra ways to win based on the popular slot game.

 Banking is done via a drop-down panel on this site, which is quite nifty and easy to follow.
 It’s easy to pick your options and should only take a minute.
 The handy part of this dropdown is that it doesn’t take you off your current page.
 Withdrawing takes a standard 3-5 working days.

 There are plenty of deposit methods here.
 The site accepts all the major cards like MasterCard, Maestro and Visa.
 You can also use PayPal, Neteller, Skrill and PaySafeCard.
 They even accept instant bank transfer, iDebit and various mobile payments.
 All the major avenues are well covered!

 The VIP scheme here is called the Candy Club.
 Check it out from the main page and you even get treated to a pleasant animation!
 You can earn Candy Club points as you play your usual games (£10 on bingo for 6 points), which can be redeemed in their shop.
 They also unlock new membership tiers.